40 Best MBA Project Topics in 2026

 1. Entrepreneurship And Startups: Developing A Business Plan For New Ventures

-A concise business plan can be your springboard to understanding funding and market entry.
-In this mini project, you’ll outline the product or service idea, map potential customers, and estimate costs.
+A concise business plan can be your launchpad for understanding funding, market entry, and early business viability.
+In this mini project ideas for MBA students, you’ll outline a product or service concept, map potential customers, and estimate essential costs to validate your startup idea.

 • Crafting a lean business plan with budget estimates